motopress/mphb-styles/readme.txt

-=== Hotel Booking Styles ===
+=== Hotel Booking Styles & Templates ===
 Contributors: motopress
 Donate link: https://motopress.com/
-Tags: motopress hotel booking, hotel booking styles, free hotel booking plugin, booking form Requires at least: 4.6
+Tags: motopress hotel booking, hotel booking styles, free hotel booking plugin, booking form Requires at least: 5.4
-Tested up to: 5.8
+Tested up to: 6.1
 Requires PHP: 5.6
-Stable tag: 1.0.2
+Stable tag: 1.1.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Extra CSS styles to customize the MotoPress WordPress Hotel Booking plugin forms and widgets.
+A set of tools to easily customize and style the booking forms, widgets, and accommodation type pages for the MotoPress Hotel Booking plugin.

 == Description ==

 This is an extension to the MotoPress [WordPress Booking plugin](https://motopress.com/products/hotel-booking/) for hotels.

 It provides you with a bundle of ready-made CSS classes for customizing the property search form, booking forms, and other Hotel Booking shortcodes/blocks.
+It also allows you to give a preferred look to individual accommodation pages via a user-friendly customizer.

 The Hotel Booking styles addon will help you revamp and enhance your hotel website design with the required style adjustment.

 The add-on also works for the [free Hotel Booking](https://wordpress.org/plugins/motopress-hotel-booking-lite/) plugin version.

+### How to work with styles

 With the Hotel Booking Styles addon, it’s super easy to take the customization of the WordPress hotel booking plugin further and apply the following changes to your forms: